babelouest/ulfius/API.md

  * and the timestamp of when it was sent of received */ struct _websocket_message {
   time_t  datestamp; // datestamp when the message was transmitted uint8_t opcode;    // opcode of the message: U_WEBSOCKET_OPCODE_TEXT, U_WEBSOCKET_OPCODE_BINARY, U_WEBSOCKET_OPCODE_PING, U_WEBSOCKET_OPCODE_PONG
   uint8_t has_mask;  // Flag to specify if the message has a mask uint8_t mask[4];   // mask
-  uint64_t data_len; // Length of the data payload
+  size_t  data_len;  // Length of the data payload
   char  * data;      // data payload
 };
 ```